Ann Arbor’s Bicentennial Celebration and Smart Tours

 Ann Arbor’s Smart Tours,

 Welcome to Ann Arbor’s SmartTours, celebrating the Bicentennial of the founding of Ann Arbor in 1824.
 Your smartphone can give you access to fifteen self-guided online tours, each with its own theme.
-Each of the 177 tour sites includes a photograph and a narrative describing its significance to Ann Arbor
+Each of the 177 tour sites includes a photograph and a narrative describing its significance to Ann Arbor;

 Ann arbor bicentennial website

 The Ann Arbor Bicentennial celebrates the rich history and cultural heritage that make our city the dynamic and vibrant place that it is today.
-As we look back on the past 200 years, we are proud of the progress we have made and the community we have built.

 explore Historic Ann Arbor

 Susan Wineberg and Patrick McCauley's "Historic Ann Arbor: An architectural Guide" includes 375 of the city's outstanding structures.
-McCauley says the project grew out of research he did on his own home and a desire to update Wineberg's earlier book on Ann Arbor architecture.

-Dedicated to preserving and promoting the history of Ann Arbor
+Ann Arbor Historical Foundation - Dedicated to preserving and promoting the history of Ann Arbor

 Jones School Centennial Celebration Historical Marker